The Volunteer Income Tax Assistance (VITA) Program provides free tax returns and preparation services.

 Tax credit information

-The programs are extensive, and they can guide filers through the various federal and state government credits and programs.
-For example, well trained community volunteers and other tax professionals can help eligible taxpayers, for free, with filing for all special credits, such as the Child Tax, EITC, or the Credit for the Elderly.
+The programs are extensive in what they offer and try to accomplish.
+VITA can guide filers through the various federal or state government credits, deductions and assistance programs.
+For example, well trained community volunteers and other tax professionals can help eligible taxpayers, for free, with filing for all special credits, such as the Child Tax, EITC, spousal support, elder care, or the Credit for the Elderly.

 In addition, many of the sites and locations have language specialists to assist people with limited English skills, so people of all backgrounds can receive help.
 There may be Spanish speaking volunteers and other areas covered.
 Often times the tax professional can even provide some guidance on how to get help with other taxes, such as property taxes.

 Another service provided by the IRS Volunteer Income Tax Assistance (VITA) Program is free efiling.
 Note both spouses need to be available and agree to this.
 So in addition to the free income tax return preparation assistance that is offered, the vast majority of sites also use electronic filing for their clients, which is another major benefit to using the Volunteer Income Tax Assistance (VITA) Program.